shivaninegi1602-collab/Induction2025/README.md

 The day concluded with an interactive peer-to-peer session on C++ programming.
 We learned several new concepts and enjoyed the engaging teaching style.
 Our seniors were exceptionally kind, cooperative and also vey keen in sharing their knowledge with us, making us feel warmly welcomed into the college community.

+## Day 8 – August 8, 2025
+The day began with the formation of our ID cards.

+Afterwards, we proceeded to our classrooms, where Dr. Randhir Sir conducted our Maths lecture.
+He introduced the concept of partial differentiation, explaining its importance with a clear and practical example.